percona/everest-doc/docs/release-notes/Percona-Everest-1.2.0-(2024-09-09).md

     ### Introducing RBAC in Percona Everest: Ensure security and simplify database access management

-    !!! warning "Disclaimer"
+    !!! warning
-        RBAC is currently in **Technical Preview**.
+        - RBAC is currently in **Technical Preview**.
 Early adopters are advised to use this feature only for testing purposes and not in production environments.
+        -  Check out the [known limitations](#known-limitations) section for important information about the limitations of RBAC.

     Starting with Percona Everest 1.2.0, we’ve enhanced our platform by introducing Role-Based Access Control (RBAC), which regulates resource access for better management and security.